 Collection and use of data

-Client-supplied data stored in AAABIT systems remain the property of said client(s) or relevant data subject(s).
+Client-supplied data stored in AAABIT systems remain the property of said client(s) or the relevant data subject(s).
 Rights to the value added by AAABIT to these data remain with AAABIT until payment in full is received.
-We reserve the right to extract anonymous aggregate data to help improve our products and services: by using our products or services, you give permission for us to do this.
-We do not collect sensitive data without good reason.
-We conduct regular audits to ensure that we are not storing more information than is legal and necessary, before deleting any data that are no longer required.
-Publicly accessible information stored on our systems by third parties may be moderated, edited or deleted without prior notice by AAABIT, e.g. for purposes of maintaining accuracy, for ensuring the stability or sustainability of our services, or for other editorial or legal reasons.
-Additional privacy protection policies may apply to records that we store or process on behalf of our clients.
+We reserve the right to extract anonymous aggregate data to help improve our products and services: by using our products or services, you give us permission to do this.
+We only collect sensitive data when required: we conduct regular audits to ensure that we are only storing information necessary to support legitimate processes.
+Publicly accessible information stored in our systems by third parties may be moderated, edited, or deleted without prior notice by AAABIT; to maintain accuracy, to ensure the stability or sustainability of our services, or for other editorial, administrative, or legal reasons.
+Additional privacy protection policies may apply to records that we store or process on behalf of our clients: where multiple agreements, contracts, jurisdictions or regulations apply, we shall endeavour to act in the best interests of the data subject(s), and in accordance with the law.

 Principle of informed consent, declaration of identity